 Site icon Panda Security Mediacenter

-Tor vs. VPN: What They Do and Which is Better
+Tor vs. VPN: What They Do, Key Differences and Which Is Better

-With these growing concerns, online users turn to different methods of software such as proxy sites, alternate browsers or private networks.
+Online privacy is becoming a major concern — 81% of internet users worry about how companies collect and use their data.
+To protect themselves, many turn to tools like proxy sites, private browsers or VPNs.
 Choosing can be tough, so we created a guide comparing the pros and cons of two of the most popular options: Tor and VPN.

 What Is Tor?